blackma9ick/udisks-sdbus-cpp/README.md

 Make sure the project version matches the `udisks2` Meson dependency: this determines which UDisks version the bindings will match.

-At the setup phase, you must define the `dbus_interface_path` Meson option: this is the UDisks D-Bus interface description file that the project will retrieve in the setup process, installing it in `dbus/`.
+At the setup phase, you must define the `udisks_dbus_interface` Meson option: this is the UDisks D-Bus interface description file that the project will retrieve in the setup process, installing it in `dbus/`.